 ABSTRACT

-This study focused on assessing the impacts of precipitation and temperature variability for land suitability in relation to surface irrigation in Kilosa district, Tanzania, utilized a multidisciplinary approach integrating remote sensing, geographical information systems (GIS), and multiple-criteria decision-making (MCDA) methods.
-The study evaluated various factors including precipitation, temperature, soil texture, soil depth, soil drainage, slope, altitude, distance from water source (river proximity) and land use/land cover to determine suitability classes.
-The land suitability was analyzed by considering baseline period (1981-2005) and climate scenarios.
+This study focused on assessing the impacts of precipitation and temperature variability on land suitability in relation to surface irrigation in Kilosa district, Tanzania, utilized a multidisciplinary approach integrating remote sensing, geographical information systems (GIS), and multiple-criteria decision-making (MCDA) methods.
+The study evaluated various factors including precipitation, temperature, soil texture, soil depth, soil drainage, slope, altitude, distance from water source (river proximity) and land use/land cover to determine land suitability classes.
+The land suitability was analyzed by considering the baseline period (1981-2005) and climate scenarios.
 Precipitation and temperature data for the baseline period were downloaded from CHIRPS and ERA5 Ag datasets while the future climate scenarios (2011-2035) were projected using statistical downscaling methods based on Representative Concentration Pathways (RCPs).
-By incorporating the factors, the land suitability for surface irrigation was analyzed for both baseline period and climatic scenarios.
-The suitability analysis employed Analytical Hierarchy Process (AHP) to assign weights to the contributing factors.
-Results indicated that approximately 796,024.48(53.36%) hectares of the study area was recommended for surface irrigation within a baseline period while for projected duration under RCPs the recommended areas were reduced significantly.
+By incorporating the factors, the land suitability for surface irrigation was analyzed for both baseline periods and climatic scenarios.
+The suitability analysis employed the Analytical Hierarchy Process (AHP) to assign weights to the contributing factors.
+Results indicated that approximately 796,024.48(53.36%) hectares of the study area were recommended for surface irrigation within a baseline period while for projected period under RCPs, the recommended areas were reduced significantly.
 The study underscored the importance of considering climate factors specifically precipitation and temperature in irrigation land planning and emphasized the need for adaptive management strategies to ensure sustainable surface irrigation practices.

 Key words: Land Suitability, Surface Irrigation, Spatial Information Technology, Kilosa District, Tanzania.